niiicolai/P4-App/README.md

 ```

 # soundData.py
+Contains a class used to easy manipulate an audio file,
+plot its graph, and listen to its output.

-The 7 steps below provide the general usage of this class
+**The 7 steps below provide the general usage of this class**

 1. import class
 ```python